taxjar/taxjar-woocommerce-plugin/readme.txt

 1. TaxJar for WooCommerce Plugin Settings

 == Changelog ==

+= 1.4.0 (2017-08-17) =
+* Support backend order calculations for both WooCommerce 2.6.x and 3.x
+* Fix backend rate display for orders with multiple tax classes

 = 1.3.3 (2017-08-01) =
 * Fix initial calculation for recurring subscriptions with a trial period